-Perhaps simply changing the mindset from the more negative undecided or undeclared to open or exploring may help relieve some of the anxiety your student feels and may help him embrace, at least for a time, this exploring status.
-If he can see this as an opportunity, rather than a problem, your student will keep many doors open as he gathers information during his first year of college
+Perhaps simply changing the mindset from the more negative undecided or undeclared to open or exploring may help relieve some of the anxiety your student feels and may help them embrace, at least for a time, this exploring status.
+If your student can see this as an opportunity, rather than a problem, many doors will remain open as they gather information during the first year of college

-You can help your student as he moves toward making this important decision.
-Try to understand why your student is undecided and reassure him that beginning his college career as an undeclared major may be just fine.
-If it is the policy of your student’s school that he must declare a major when he enters, then you might remind him that he may change his mind as he learns more about both his intended major and himself.
-He will not be alone.
+You can help your student move toward making this important decision.
+Try to understand why your student is undecided and provide reassurance that beginning a college career as an undeclared major may be just fine.
+If your student’s school policy requires declaring a major upon entering, then you might remind your student that a change of mind after learning more about the intended major is usually acceptable.
+Your student will not be alone.

 Why is your student undecided?

-There are several reasons why your college student may be undecided about a major as he begins college.
+There are several reasons why college students may be undecided about a major as they begin college.

-- He may lack information about himself, possible majors, or possible careers.
-He may need to spend some time in college learning more about all of these areas.
+- They may lack information about themselves, possible majors, or possible careers.
+They may need to spend some time in college learning more about all of these areas.

-- He may not be comfortable yet with the decision making process.
-He may not know or understand yet what is involved in choosing an area of study.
+- They may not be comfortable yet with the decision making process.
+They may not know or understand yet what is involved in choosing an area of study.

-- He may be conflicted.
-There may be a conflict between his interests and his ability.
-There may be a conflict between his goals and his values.
-There may be a conflict between his goals and others’ expectations.
+- They may be conflicted.
+There may be a conflict between interests and ability.
+There may be a conflict between goals and values.
+There may be a conflict between their goals and others’ expectations.

-- He may feel that there is “no rush” and want to take more time to explore.
+- They may feel that there is ”no rush” and want to take more time to explore.

-- He may equate a major with a career.
-Remind him that one major might lead to many possible careers and one career might be approached through several possible majors.
+- They may equate a major with a career.
+Remind your student that one major might lead to many possible careers and one career might be approached through several possible majors.

-- He may be apathetic about the college experience.
+- They may be apathetic about the college experience.

 Consider which of the following statements sounds as though it could be made by your student.